What are discount codes and when would I use them?

 There are three different types of discounts that you can set.
 These are;

-- Percent Discount: This discounts the registrants fees by the specified %.
+- Percentage Discount: This discounts the registrants fees by the specified %.
 So 100% would mean a %100 discount or “Free”.

-- Fixed Discount: This deducts a set amount from the total fees that a registrant owes.
+- Discount Fixed Amount: This deducts a set amount from the total fees that a registrant owes.

-- Only Pay Amount: This means that the registrant will pay only the fee specified in the discount code no matter what he owes before entering the code.
+- Pay Fixed Amount: This means that the registrant will pay only the fee specified in the discount code no matter what they owe before entering the code.

 Adding a Discount Code to your Form

-This will take you to a window where you can set the field label (usually this should be something like “Enter your discount code here”, but it’s up to you) and then you can create as many discount codes as you like.
-It’s up to you to set what the code is, it’s not auto-generated by our system, so you can choose something that is memorable or references your event sponsors.
+This will take you to a window where you can Add a Discount Code and then you can create as many discount codes as you like.
+It’s up to you to set what the code is.
+You will see a randomly generated code, but you can edit it to choose something that is memorable or references your event sponsors.

 When you’ve created all the discount codes you need to, click the save button at the bottom.
-If you need to add more discount codes later, edit this discount code field to get back to this screen.
+If you need to add more discount codes later, you can return to the Settings tab / Discount Codes to get back to this screen.

 - Creating Codes that only apply to certain fee fields